Efficient evaluation of expectations of functions of a L\'evy process and its extremum: Conclusion

 The repeated integrals can be calculated using the simplified trapezoid rule and the Fast Fourier transform technique (or fast convolution or fast Hilbert transform) if the expectations need to be calculated at many points in the state space.
 In popular L\'evy models, the characteristic exponent admits analytic continuation to a union of a strip and cone around or adjacent to the real line.
 Then the computational cost can be decreased manifold using the conformal deformation technique.
 We use the most efficient version: the sinh-acceleration, and explain how the deformations of several contours should be made: two contours for each $q>0$ used in the Gaver-Wynn Rho algorithm, and three contours if the sinh-acceleration method is applied to the Bromwich integral.
-Numerical examples demonstrate the efficiency of the method; the conformal deformation technique applied to the Bromwich integral achieves the precision of the order of E-14 and the Gaver-Wynn Rho algorithm - of the order of E-6-E-8.
+Numerical examples demonstrate the efficiency of the method; the conformal deformation technique applied to the Bromwich integral achieves the precision of the order of E-14 and the Gaver-Wynn Rho algorithm - of the order of E-08-E-06.
 However, the latter is faster.
 Note that Talbot's deformation cannot be applied if the conformal deformations technique is applied to the integrals with respect to the other dual variables.

-As in \cite{NG-MBS,perp-Bermuda,BLIER,IDUU}, the results and proofs admit straightforward reformulations for the case of random walks, barrier and lookback options with discrete monitoring in particular.
-The methodology of the paper can be extended in several directions, and adapted to \begin{enumerate}
+In the accompanying papers \cite{EfficientDiscExtremum,EfficientZsufficient,EfficientStableLevyExtremum,EfficientDoubleBarrier}, the method, results and proofs of the paper are modified for random walks, barrier and lookback options with discrete monitoring in particular, pricing barrier and lookback options in stable L\'evy models and double barrier options.

+The methodology of the paper can be extended in several directions, and adapted to \begin{enumerate} \item Monte-Carlo simulations of the joint distribution of a L\'evy process and its extremum, similarly to \cite{SINHregular,ConfAccelerationStable}, where an efficient procedure for the simulation of the distributions of L\'evy processes is constructed;